Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 5. Constantly A/B Test Variables from Your Lead Capture Page to Improve Conversion Rates

-I’m a big fan of A/B testing, but not just because Hello Bar makes it so easy.
-I’m a fan because it allows me to collect actionable data from my existing web traffic.
+We’re big fans of A/B testing, but not just because Hello Bar makes it so easy.
+We’re fans because it allows us to collect actionable data from our existing web traffic.

-If I know that 80 percent of my website visitors prefer one form over the other, I can launch that form without any qualms.
-I know it’ll work because I’ve tested it on my own audience.
+If we know that 80 percent of our website visitors prefer one form over the other, we can launch that form without any qualms.
+We know it’ll work because we’ve tested it on our own audience.
 That’s key.

 Conclusion